 - School for industrial training, trade or business training.

-Bornstein reiterated the results of a traffic study first presented at the city's planning and zoning meeting on April 7.
+Bornstein reiterated the results of a traffic study first presented at the city's meeting on April 7.
 The findings suggest that with city planned improvements that will begin later this year and suggested improvements by THF Realty, traffic congestion will improve on Wentzville Parkway, Pearce and Bear Creek.